UnderLightz/Python-Finance-Tracker/README.md

-# Python-Finance-Tracker
-If you have trouble doing your finances, use this program to help you in your calculations, categorization, and organization

-Start the program by using the FinanceTracker.py file

-FT_Entry.py will allow you to add data by using the FinanceTracker.py file

-Use the example .csv file to test out the program

-# Project Title:
+# Project Title: MoneyMoves
-Finance Tracker

 # Description:
+If you have trouble doing your finances, use this program to help you in your calculations, categorization, and organization.
+Start the program by using the FinanceTracker.py file.
+FT_Entry.py will allow you to add data by using the FinanceTracker.py file.
+Use the example .csv file to test out the program.
 Developed a finance tracking program using Python.
 The tool helps users monitor and categorize their income and expenses, offering insights through data visualization and reports.

 # Technologies Used: